mongodb/docs/source/includes/api/list-tables/admin-oplog-store-response-documents.rst

    * - maxCapacityGB
      - number
-     - The maximum amount of data in GB this :term:`oplog store` can store.
+     - The maximum amount of data in GB this :term:`oplog store <Oplog Store Database>` can store.

    * - uri
      - string
-     - A comma-separated list of hosts in the ``<hostname:port>`` format that can be used to access this :term:`oplog store`.
+     - A comma-separated list of hosts in the ``<hostname:port>`` format that can be used to access this :term:`oplog store <Oplog Store Database>`.

    * - ssl
      - boolean